singapaul/26PairsTS/README.md

 6) tidy up daily shuffle code
 7) classic shuffle and lite shuffle modes set up
 8) play once per day
-9) homescreen does not fit on the page
+9) homescreen does not fit on the page - UI fixes
 10) games mode dialog isn't mobile friendly, let's use our modal system instead
+11) card alignment on mobile

 # future work

-1. fix darkmode styles completely and add toggle switch (shadCN) to the settings screen
 2. integrate full sign in flow and make app cohesive
-3. Save scores to online database
+3. Save scores to online database - if signed in.
 4. Use python API and write Facts endpoint with chat gtp-3
 5. investigate how we could share a shuffle code
 6. Leaderboards & Auth
-7. Bring back points
+7. Bring back points - how do I implement this?
 8. Analytics tracking
 9. https://ui.aceternity.com/components
 10. build a landing page?